mrksohag/jquery-form-validation/README.md

     }
 }
 ```
 validationType = Validation type 2 or 1.
 1 for submit form validation, if validation failed it will not submit form.
-2 for return type like if validation pass then true else false.
+2 for return type like if validation pass then true else false, 3 for ajax from submit. it will return response and showing validation error and if error field not found then show alert.

 ##Demo Usages
 ```